Diensteinheit IX: History

 The Munich massacre in 1972 and the increasing crime in East German cities led to initial attempts to create specialized police units in East Germany.
-With the establishment of the GSG 9 and Spezialeinsatzkommandos (SEK) in the early 1970s in West Germany, the Government of the German Democratic Republic (East Germany) initiated the creation of a similar unit.
+With the establishment of the GSG 9 and Spezialeinsatzkommandos (SEK) in the early 1970s in West Germany, the Government of the German Democratic Republic initiated the creation of a similar unit.
 Since no comparable force existed in East Germany at that time, it had to be created from scratch, i.e. from intelligence reports about Western and Soviet special forces units.

 The unit had been created in 1973 with provisional units before it was fully established in 1974 by Ernst Fabian with 30 men initially under the unit, being involved in the security of the Leipzig Fair.
 The unit was also armed with West German-made small arms and equipment.
+After DIX was created, they never saw actual deployment against terrorists or armed criminals.

 In the 1980s, DIX operators were involved in hunting down known sex offenders in the Babelsberg district of Potsdam.

 Upon German reunion in 1990, some members of the Diensteinheit IX were merged into the Spezialeinsatzkommandos of West Germany after thorough political evaluation procedures, such as with SEK units in Mecklenburg-Vorpommern and in Sachsen-Anhalt.

-In 1992, Der Spiegel reported that DIX was able to get most of their non-Eastern bloc weapons by using arms dealers, some with Colombian firearms licenses and import them through Bangladesh to avoid detection.
-Previously, Heckler & Koch offices were searched in 1991 with warrants issued to see if they've violated firearms restrictions with said imports.
+In 1992, Der Spiegel reported that DIX was able to get most of their non-Eastern bloc weapons by using arms dealers, some with Colombian firearms licenses and imported through Bangladesh to avoid detection.
+Previously, Heckler & Koch offices were searched in 1991 with warrants issued to see if they had violated firearms restrictions these imports.

-There were also reports that Import-Export GmbH and Kommerzielle Koordinierung was responsible for covertly acquiring the unit's needed gear.
+There were also reports that Import-Export GmbH and Kommerzielle Koordinierung was responsible for covertly acquiring equipment for the unit.

 Mandate

-The unit was tasked with counter-terrorism operations including:
+The unit was tasked with operations including: